 We do not know if you could classify ice cream as a street food, but the conclusion for any great meal is a wonderful dessert and what could be more appropriate than a fresh and delicious scoop of ice cream.
-The following are two places in Pagrati to try great ice cream.
+The following is a place in Pagrati to try great ice cream.

 Maraboo (Μαραμπού) : This place has a passion for fresh artisanal ice cream.
 They serve a sufficient variety of flavours, use only fresh Greek quality products and as little sugar as possible.
 At Marabou you can try the unique bitter chocolate sorbet, but our favourite is the salted caramel cream (probably the best we have ever tasted).
 (Archelaou 17)

 Whether an Athenian or a visitor, discover Pagrati (if you have not already done so) and visit a neighbourhood of Athens that manages to combine the old with the new, the traditional with the alternative and the old Athenian charm with its lively younger audience.